MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 After you have collected all the required values in your API model, you can create your cluster.

-1. Before running AKS Engine, check that your subscription has enough space in the quota.
-You may also want to wait until any Azure Stack system update has completed.

-2. Review the available parameters for AKS Engine on Azure Stack [CLI flags](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#cli-flags).
+1. Review the available parameters for AKS Engine on Azure Stack [CLI flags](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#cli-flags).

     | Parameter | Example | Description |
     | --- | --- | --- |